 “Sometimes marketers spend so much time talking about their product, they forget how to effectively explain the product’s purpose and value,” Tamplin says.

-5. Keep it concise and scannable
+5. Keep it concise and easy to scan

 After you’ve earned an open, how can you make sure the CIO or CTO reads your email content?
 The secret is in keeping the content concise and scannable.
 Remember: These leaders don’t have a ton of time to spend on a long-winded email.